Neokarm/neokarm-examples/Terraform/wordpress-3tier-app/README.md

+## This example was tested with aws provider version v.2.13.0!!

 ### Terraform WordPress deployment

 ## Description:
-This TF script will deploy a single region highly available WordPress site with RDS, EC2 and ELB inside a VPC on top Neokarm Symphony.
+This TF script will deploy a single region highly available WordPress site with RDS, EC2 and VPC into Symphony.

 ## Before you begin: Create SSH Key-Pairs

 ssh-keygen -f <path to key file> -t rsa -b 2048
 Two files will be created:
- - without suffix file - the private key
+ - no suffix file - the private key
  - .pub suffix - the public key.
 This is the file you pass in tfvars

 ## Before running
 Along with your API credentials, ensure you specify the AMI ID in your .tfvars file.
 A sample has been created to reference.
 Please use a cloud-ready Ubuntu Xenial image.
 For list of official AMI's see: https://cloud-images.ubuntu.com/locator/ec2/.

 ### Networks to be provisioned:
 - 1 VPC
 - 2 Database subnets
 - 1  Web subnets
 - 2  public subnets

 ### Resources:
 - 1 NLB